nicolaipischel/FunctionalCSharpPluralsight/docs/notes.md

 *<b>The only constant in software is change</b>*

+* Easy to add a new function on a discriminated union
+* Hard to add new new type to a discriminated union

 In object oriented programming we would use *Polymorphism* to handle type changes.
 * By creating a virtual method on the base class
 * And overriding it in the derrived classes.
   * Subclasses inherit *<b>behavior</b>*
   * State on the base class is *<b>encapsulated</b>*
 * Overrides may depend on object's state

+* Adding a class to a hierarchy is cheap
+* Adding a new abstract function to the base class is a breaking change

 In functional programming a function in an object
 * All variants must have the same signature